How To Start An LLC In Montana

 Starting an LLC in Montana is a good call if you’re looking to access liability protection, numerous tax options, and a flexible management structure.
 As a bonus, Montana recently slashed its LLC formation fees in half, from $70 to $35, making starting a business even more affordable.
 You must complete all filings online, as there’s no option to file in-person or by mail in Montana.

 To get your LLC started, you must fill out paperwork called Articles of Organization with the Montana Secretary of State.
 You can handle it yourself or hire someone like Northwest to do it for you.
-Once you’ve submitted the paperwork to Montana, you’ll have to take additional measures to ensure your privacy and comply with federal requirements.
+Once you’ve submitted the paperwork to Montana, you will have to take additional measures to ensure your privacy and comply with federal requirements.
 Here’s what you need to do.

 1. Name Your Montana LLC